victorawhub/Google-Data-Analytic-Professional-Certificate-case-study_1-Bike_Share_Cyclistic/README.md

 ![image](https://github.com/user-attachments/assets/419a6ba4-bbf8-40d9-9d6f-0b399b2f9031)

 Look at the Grand Total:
      + Member: 12.6 mins
      + Casual: 22.7 mins

 Hence, 8:00 Am - 17:00 PM was the most favorite travel time for Member, while Casual usually use Cyclistics from 12:00 PM - 17:00 PM.

-I can assume that both member and casual are prefer using Cyclistics in Spring and Summer.
-Members tend to using the bike from their space to work and vice versa.
-Casual spends their leisure time using different types of bikes to enjoy the weekends.
-Casual user cycle double the usage duration than members.
-Casual trasients also having a greater variation from their journeys, they travel more on spring and summer, and on the weekends from 10 am to 2 pm.
-Their duration tails off in the evening (5 to 8 pm).
+I can assume that both Member and Casual riders are prefer using Cyclistics in Spring and Summer seasons.
+Member riders tend to using the bike from their space to work and vice versa during the working day peak hours (6 am to 8 am and 5 pm to 7 pm).
+Casual riders spends their leisure time using different types of bike to enjoy the weekends from 10 am to 2 pm.
+Casual riders have double up the usage duration than Member riders, and they starts to decline in ride in the evening from 5 pm to 8 pm.